 Regarding the second question, the validity of the approach, of course, the - the first answer here is that we are trying to follow the WCAG guidelines quite closely, and we can somehow inherit some of the validity from the WCAG guidelines.

-But I’d also like to put this question a bit differently and maybe highlight another impact.
-Of course, we can try to give scientific proof of the validity of our metrics, but from the outside, seen from the user’s point of view, what’s really important is the credibility.
+But I'd also like to put this question a bit differently and maybe highlight another impact.
+Of course, we can try to give scientific proof of the validity of our metrics, but from the outside, seen from the user's point of view, what's really important is the credibility.
 And the danger that I see here is that we have a lot of different tools, and they present different results for the same pages.
-And this is something that could easily alienate the users.
+This is something that could easily alienate the users.
 They might stop using the checkers.
 They might stop to care about accessibility at all.
-Or it could even be an approach to select the tool according – yeah, select the tool which gives the best results for your page, and that, of course, is not the right way to improve accessibility.
+Or it could even be an approach to select the tool which gives the best results for your page, and that, of course, is not the right way to improve accessibility.